ZhijingY/ese5190-2022-lab2b-esp/lab/07_pio_sequencer/README.md

     }

 The first set_pixel_color() is to confirm that the program is successfully running on the board.
+Python code is given [here](https://github.com/ZhijingY/ese5190-2022-lab2b-esp/blob/main/lab/04_slow_motion/part_4.py).

 ## Demo Video